 - Manage and develop local relationships with external constituents in order to strengthen the ecosystem of stakeholders with whom their members may engage.

-- NEDs engaged with the CGI commit, on a best-efforts basis, to address the climate emergency on the boards of companies on which they serve and support other NEDs to do the same.
+- NEDs engaged with the commit, on a best-efforts basis, to address the climate emergency on the boards of companies on which they serve and support other NEDs to do the same.

 1 In this document, the terms “non-executive director” and “NED” should be understood to refer to any individual who serves on the board of directors, whether dual or unitary, and bears legal responsibility for the oversight and long-term success of the company.
 These terms are therefore intended to include all individuals who serve as members of boards of directors and may be referred to in their respective jurisdictions as “directors”, “supervisory board members”, “outside directors”, “independent directors”, “corporate directors” or “board members”.
-Executive directors are welcome to join the activities of CGI.
+Executive directors are welcome to join the activities of Climate Governance Initiative.